-Link patients to programs and supportive websites and Apps that will support patients to maintain a healthy weight and to stop smoking during pregnancy.
+Information on programs, websites and apps that will support pregnant women to maintain a healthy lifestyle and to stop smoking or vaping during pregnancy.

 - eat healthy

 - have a healthy weight gain during pregnancy

 - assist women after they have their baby to get back to their best health

 - not drink alcohol during pregnancy or while breastfeeding.

 Health professionals can refer pregnant women to the Get Healthy in Pregnancy Service via eMaternity or online at gethealthynsw.com.au/health-professionals/

 For local support contact Bri-Ellen Fussell on email@example.com